 - A CPU socket is a physical connector on a computer motherboard that connects to a single physical CPU.
 Some motherboards have multiple sockets and can connect multiple multicore processors (CPUs).

-- A core contains a unit containing an L1 cache and functional units needed to run applications.
-Cores can independently run applications or threads.
+- A core contains a unit containing an L1 cache and functional units needed to run programs.
+Cores can independently run programs or threads.
 One or more cores can exist on a single CPU.

 - An AMD processor corelet is architecturally equivalent to a logical processor.
-Certain future AMD processors contain multiple compute units, each of which has several corelets.
-Unlike a traditional processor core, a corelet lacks a complete set of private, dedicated execution resources.
-So, the corelet shares some execution resources, such as an L1 instruction cache or a floating-point execution unit, with other corelets.
-AMD refers to corelets as cores.
-However, these corelets are unlike traditional cores and they are called corelets in VMware documentation to make resource sharing more apparent.
+Certain future AMD processors contain a number of compute units, each of which has a number of corelets.
+Unlike a traditional processor core, a corelet lacks a complete set of private, dedicated execution resources and shares some execution resources with other corelets such as an L1 instruction cache or a floating-point execution unit.
+AMD refers to corelets as cores, but because these are unlike traditional cores, are referred to as corelets in VMware documentation to make resource sharing more apparent.

 - Some cores can run independent streams of instructions simultaneously.
 In existing implementations, cores can run one or two software threads at one time by multiplexing the functional units of the core between the software threads, as necessary.
 Such cores are called dual or multithreaded.